GSA/digitalgov.gov/content/posts/2015-07-22-digitalgov-summit-recap-how-we-the-techies-can-effect-change.md

   - Recaps
 ---

-{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/09/600-x-512-Symbol-Person-Choice-Silhouettes-Michael-Brown-Hemera-Thinkstock-96068072.jpg" alt="A silhouette of a hand picks up a stick figure from a line of figures." %}
+{{< legacy-img src="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/09/600-x-512-Symbol-Person-Choice-Silhouettes-Michael-Brown-Hemera-Thinkstock-96068072.jpg" alt="A silhouette of a hand picks up a stick figure from a line of figures." caption="" >}}

 Who do you need to bring to the table to make a better world?